buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Nodes not yet implementing this RFC will continue to use GUA-GUA over ULA-ULA for all cases.

+As an example, consider a site that uses prefixes ULA1::/48, ULA2::/48 and GUA1::/48.

+Host A has address ULA1::1 and GUA1:1::1
+Host B has address ULA2::1 and GUA1:2::1

+Both ULA prefixes have been determined to be known-local through RIOs.
+Perhaps ULA2 is reachable within the site, but its prefix not in direct use at host A.

+If host A sends to host B the candidate pairs are ULA1::1 – ULA2::1 and GUA1::1::1 – GUA1:2::1.

+In this case ULA1::1 – ULA2::1 wins because of matching labels (both 14) and higher precedence than GUA (45 vs 40).

+If host A were to send to a host C with addresses ULA3::1 and GUA2:1::1, host A would use the GUA address pair for the communication as the GUAs have matching labels (both 1) where the known-local ULA and general ULA do not (14 and 13 respectively).

 ## ULA-ULA preferred over IPv4-IPv4

 This update changes previous behavior for this case.
 RFC 6724 as originally defined would lead to IPv4 being preferred over ULAs, which is contrary to the spirit of the IPv6 GUA preference over IPv4, and to the goal of removing evidenced use of IPv4 in a dual-stack site before transitioning to IPv6-only.

-This document elevates the precedence of ULAs above IPv4, so ULA-ULA address pairs will be chosen over IPv4-IPv4 pairs (matching label, higher precedence).
+This document elevates the precedence of general ULAs above IPv4, so ULA-ULA address pairs will be chosen over IPv4-IPv4 pairs (matching label, higher precedence).

 ## IPv4-IPv4 preferred over ULA-GUA